FranX1024/mouseword/README.md

 MouseWord is a tool that makes learning vocabulary easy.
-When you're reading an online text in the language that you're learning, as a beginner you might often find yourself using google translate or online dictionaries to translate the words you don't know.
-This can be especially tedious when you need to look up the same word multiple times.
+When you're reading an online text in the language that you're learning, as a beginner you might often find yourself using google translate or online dictionaries to translate unfamiliar words.
+This can significantly slow down your reading and make it very tedious.

 That's where MouseWord comes in.
-It allows you to translate single words out of a website just by hovering mouse over them for a second.
+It allows you to translate words on a website just by hovering with your cursor over them for a second.

 ## Installation

 First you need to install Tampermonkey / Greasemonkey browser extension.
-Then you open the extension's dashboard and click on the button with + sign, designated for creating a new script.
+Then you open the extension's dashboard and click on the button with the + sign, designated for creating a new script.
 After doing so you copy paste the contents of file "mouseword.js" from this repository and save.